 • you need to see something new in an already known fact;

-• take into account all the probabilities of the event.
+• take into account all the probabilities of the phenomenon.

-Persistent repetition is useful during training, when it does not interfere with achieving goals.
+Persistent repetition is useful during learning when it does not interfere with achieving goals.
 In other cases, this phenomenon requires correction or treatment.

 Treatment

-It is known that perseverations accompany some mental or neurological diseases, such as Alzheimer's disease, arteriosclerosis, genuin epilepsy, organic dementia, Down's syndrome, OCD, autism.
-If there is a history of such diseases, then first you need to treat the root cause of frequent repetitions with medication.
+It is a known fact that perseverations accompany some mental or neurological diseases, such as Alzheimer's disease, arteriosclerosis, genuine epilepsy, organic dementias, Down syndrome, OCD, autism.
+If you have a history of such diseases, then you first need to treat the root cause of frequent recurrences with medication.

-As a symptom, perseveration is not treated, but due to drug therapy of the underlying disease, its intensity decreases.
-Often, neuroleptics are used for the above diseases.
+As a symptom, perseveration cannot be treated, but thanks to drug therapy of the underlying disease, its intensity is reduced.
+Neuroleptics are often used for the above diseases.
 This is a group of drugs that have a calming effect.

-With their constant use, a person does not react to external stimuli in the same way, that is, the excessive experience of situations disappears, which can cause an annoying repetition of actions or thoughts.
-Psychomotor agitation decreases, aggressiveness decreases, the feeling of fear is suppressed.
-Some neuroleptics are used as sedatives, while others, on the contrary, are used when it is necessary to activate mental functions.
-Each drug is selected by the doctor individually.
+With their constant use, a person does not react to external stimuli in the same way, that is, excessive experience of situations goes away, which can cause annoying repetition of actions or thoughts.
+Decreasing psychomotor agitation, aggressiveness is weakened, the feeling of fear is suppressed.
+Some antipsychotics are used as sedatives, while others, on the contrary, are used when it is necessary to activate mental functions.
+Each drug is selected individually by the doctor.

-Along with the use of drugs, it is important to provide psychotherapeutic support to a person, especially if perseverations are caused by stress and other psychological factors.
+Along with the use of drugs, it is important to provide psychotherapeutic support to the person, especially if perseverations are caused by stress and other psychological factors.

-Before conversations and the use of psychotherapy, psychological tools are used to diagnose the patient's condition.
-This is a technique that includes 7 subtests that help assess the degree of pathological manifestations in the behavior and thoughts of the patient.
-After that, the need for medical assistance and direction in psychotherapeutic work with him is determined.
+Before conversations and the use of psychotherapy, psychological tools are used to diagnose the patient’s condition.
+This is a technique that includes 7 subtests that help assess the degree of pathological manifestations in the patient’s behavior and thoughts.
+After this, the need for medication assistance and direction in psychotherapeutic work with him are determined.

-In psychotherapeutic work with a patient, it is important to teach him new thinking and motor skills, as well as to create rational attitudes and maintain the existing positive characteristics of a person in order to overcome constant repetition in actions, conversation and thoughts.
-To do this, the following methods and techniques can be used (their application can be done in sequence or alternately).
+When working psychotherapeutically with a patient, it is important to teach him new mental and motor skills, as well as create rational attitudes and support existing ones. positive characteristics person to overcome constant repetitions in actions, conversation and thoughts.
+For this, the following methods and techniques can be used (their use can be done in sequence or alternated).

-Persistent and annoying repetitions often interfere with a person's life.
-In this case, the help of a specialist is needed, who will determine the need for the use of medications, and also help to get rid of such a phenomenon as perseveration with the help of psychotherapeutic methods.
+Persistent and annoying repetitions often interfere with a person’s life.
+In this case, you need the help of a specialist who will determine the need to use medications and also help you get rid of such a phenomenon as perseveration with the help of psychotherapeutic methods.

 Timely and qualified assistance with persistent repetition of actions, ideas, thoughts and phrases will help a person better adapt to the reality around him.